South Sudan, Republic of

 • Tax exemption requirements apply to the UN, UN agencies and NGOs alike.

-• Currently, only the Minister of MOFEP is authorized to grant exemptions following the advice of the Director General of Customs.
+• Currently, only the Minister of MOFEP is authorised to grant exemptions following the advice of the Director General of Customs.
 Although the process of dealing with the application can be delegated within the South Sudan Customs Services, the Minister is required to sign the actual exemption letter.

 • “Request for Non-Diplomatic Exemptions from Taxes on Imports” application form

-• Application cover letter on organization letterhead
+• Application cover letter on organisation letterhead (NGO only)

 • Ministry of Foreign Affairs & International Cooperation’s cover letter (UN only)